 Several types of worm can cause problems in humans, including threadworms, roundworms, tapeworms, whipworms and hookworms.

-Threadworms are the only common worm infestation seen in Australia.
+Threadworms, sometimes called pinworms, are the only common worm infestation seen in Australia.
+They usually occur in children and up to 50% of children may be infected at some time.
 Signs of an infestation include an itchy bottom, disturbed sleep, irritability, tiredness and a lack of interest in eating.

 Threadworms are small parasites that live in the intestines of humans.
 They are particularly common in children under the age of 10.
-The worms are white, with a blunt head and a pointed tail.
+The worms are white, about 8mm long, with a blunt head and a pointed tail.
 They can live for up to 6 weeks.

 The female worm lays many tiny eggs around the anus.
 This usually happens at night while the person is asleep since the female worms only come out at night.
 While laying the eggs, the worm also produces a chemical that creates an itchiness and causes the person to scratch the area.